 - Best areas to Stay in Koh Samui

-Overall, in my oponion, there are so many places to stay in Phuket for first-timers.
-If you want want lots of shopping, history and culture, Phuket Town is best choice.
+Overall, in my oponion, if you want want lots of shopping, history and culture, Phuket Town is best choice.
 If you are after party and nightlife, head to Patong Beach, while Kamala Beach, Kata Beach, and Bang Tao Beach are ideal for families.
 If you are couples looking for a quiet holiday, head to Mai Khao Beach, Surin Beach, Nai Yang Beach, and Naithon Beach.